kubernetes/examples/guestbook/README.md

        NAME       CLUSTER-IP      EXTERNAL-IP        PORT(S)        AGE
        frontend   10.51.242.136   109.197.92.229     80:32372/TCP   1m

-2. Copy the External IP address, and load the page.
+2. Copy the External IP address, and load the page in your browser to view your guestbook.

 ## Scale the Web Frontend